wood1986/ln/README.md

       "type": "file",              //define the appender type. "console" and "file" is reserved "path": "[./log.]YYMMDDHHmm",//log to where
                                    //if you want to have log rotation, please define some tokens as a part of the filename
-                                   //for the details of tokens, you can take a look
+                                   //for the details and rules of tokens, you can take a look
                                    //http://momentjs.com/docs/#/displaying/format/
+                                   //any chars inside [] will be escaped
+                                   //if you do not need the rotation, you can specify "path" without any tokens, like "[./log]"
-                                   //any chars inside [] will be escaped "isUTC": true                //optional. determinie the tokens, "YYMMDDHHmm", is in utc or local time }, {
+      "isUTC": true                //optional. determinie the tokens, "YYMMDDHHmm", is in utc or local time }, {
       "level": "info",